Baby Blues (comic strip)

 Baby Blues is an American comic strip created and produced by Rick Kirkman and Jerry Scott since January 7, 1990.
 Distributed by King Features Syndicate from 1995 until January 2022, and distributed by Andrews McMeel Syndication as of January 2022, the strip focuses on the MacPherson family and specifically on the raising of the three MacPherson children.

 When the strip debuted, the MacPherson family consisted of Darryl and Wanda and newborn Zoe.
 The first strip took place in the hospital room shortly after Zoe was born.
 Later, two more children—Hammie, the middle child and the only son, and Wren, the youngest child—were added to the family.
 Both Kirkman and Scott have drawn from their own parenting experiences as a source for the strip's content.

+On March 19, 2026, it was announced that new installments of the comic strip will end in 2027, though Baby Blues will still run in repeats.
+The final six months of new daily strips will alternate weekly with repeats, with new daily strips ending in September 2026.
+New Sunday strips will alternate with repeats, with new ones ending in March 2027.

 Characters and story

 The strip features three families.
 The MacPhersons are the main focus.
 Butch and Bunny together with Yolanda and Mike make occasional appearances.